The Reactionary Mind: Reception

 The book was also criticized by Sheri Berman, who argues that Robin mischaracterizes right-wing populism, arguing that "taking right-wing populism seriously means accepting that those who support it believe what they say and have agency, rather than viewing them as being used or manipulated in the service of the elites.
 Robin clearly does not believe these things.
 He tries to explain his views of populism using a variety of odd and even nonsensical terms".
 Berman also notes that "[t]he feudal, elitist and hierarchical conservatism that Robin stresses did exist, but it was the conservatism of the ancien régime and it is a tradition conservative thinkers and activists have been slowly abandoning ever since".
 Berman concludes that "[Robin] repeatedly characterizes conservative leaders and thinkers as manipulative, repressive, 'enlivened' by violence, and committed to the oppression of the 'subordinate classes' or 'lower orders'".
 Berman argues that Robin does not engage with conservatives characterisation of their own views and instead just dismisses them as a cover for the goal of oppressing others.

 Christian Gonzalez, writing for the National Review Online, argued Robin's "theory of conservatism is grounded in an interpretation of violent, revolutionary irruptions as 'emancipatory' and of counterrevolutionary thought and practice as 'oppressive.'
 Remove that interpretation of history and his thesis collapses."
 Gonzalez argues that there are reasons to reject this thesis, such as the French and Russian revolutions leading to tyranny, as well as leftist apologia for both the crimes of Stalinism during the 1930s and the dictatorships of the Eastern Bloc during the Cold War.
-Gonzalez also argued that conservative figures have criticized social injustice and arbitrary hierarchy, such as Edmund Burke's support for abolitionism and the American revolutionaries and criticism of Company rule in India, as well as Roger Scruton's support for dissidents in communist Czechoslovakia.
+Gonzalez also argued that conservative figures have criticized social injustice and arbitrary hierarchy, such as Edmund Burke's support for abolitionism and the American revolutionaries and criticism of British rule in India, as well as Roger Scruton's support for dissidents in communist Czechoslovakia.
 Gonzalez did praise Robin's rhetorical ability and argued that he had the ability to challenge the assumptions underlying conservatism but ultimately concluded that his work "functions primarily to confirm old liberal prejudices about conservatives".